wp-plugins/leaguemanager/readme.txt

 = 3.6 =
 * NEW: documentation
-* NEW: add stadium for teams and automatically add loaction for matches when choosing team
+* NEW: add stadium for teams and automatically add location for matches when choosing team
 * NEW: Arabian translation
-* CHANGED: add 15 matches at once indepenent of team number
+* CHANGED: add 15 matches at once independent of team number
 * BUGFIX: Link to match report in widget
 * BUGFIX: Championship advancement to finals
 * UPDATED: French translation